-1. Monitor your door

-- Ensure patrons are of legal drinking age by checking valid government-issued photo ID. - Provide adequate lighting at the door to allow staff to properly check ID. - Deny entry to intoxicated people. - Post a sign indicating that management reserves the right to deny entry to intoxicated and/or underage persons. - Count the number of people on the premises to prevent overcrowding and exceeding the legal capacity. - Allow police and enforcement inspectors to freely access the premises. - Have security or staff at the door periodically check outside of the establishment to maintain order.

-2. Actively market food

-- Provide a range of food menu selections. - Offer reduced food prices during late afternoon/evening. - Have low-cost, low-salt snacks or food at all times.
+- 1. Monitor your door - Ensure patrons are of legal drinking age by checking valid government-issued photo ID. - Provide adequate lighting at the door to allow staff to properly check ID. - Deny entry to intoxicated people. - Post a sign indicating that management reserves the right to deny entry to intoxicated and/or underage persons. - Count the number of people on the premises to prevent overcrowding and exceeding the legal capacity. - Allow police and enforcement inspectors to freely access the premises. - Have security or staff at the door periodically check outside of the establishment to maintain order. - 2.
+Actively market food - Provide a range of food menu selections. - Offer reduced food prices during late afternoon/evening. - Have low-cost, low-salt snacks or food at all times. - 3.
+Pricing - Do not promote drink specials, happy hours or discounts. - Price non-alcoholic products competitively with alcoholic products. - Ensure staff are aware of the minimum pricing requirements.

-3. Pricing

-- Price non-alcoholic products competitively with alcoholic products. - Ensure staff are aware of the minimum pricing requirements.

-4. Promote alternative beverages

-- Set prices for non-alcoholic drinks that are competitive with alcoholic products. - Promote non-alcoholic drinks on "table tents". - Stock and promote light and non-alcoholic beer and wine. - Set lower prices for light and non-alcoholic beer and wine. - Evaluate servers on total sales including non-alcoholic products. - Serve alcohol-free drinks in containers easily distinguishable from alcoholic drinks.

-5. Train all staff

-- Check that your staff have valid server training certification. - Meet regularly (weekly, every two weeks) with all staff to identify and address problems, recognize good work, and reinforce your house policies. - Provide all staff with a copy of the establishment's house policies. - Pay staff for training time. - Keep an incident log of problem situations. - Regularly review the incident log with all staff. - Prohibit drinking on the job by all staff and managers. - Post a list of emergency numbers in a prominent place. - Ensure staff know procedures in case of an emergency.
+- 4. Promote alternative beverages - Set prices for non-alcoholic drinks that are competitive with alcoholic products. - Promote non-alcoholic drinks on "table tents". - Stock and promote light and non-alcoholic beer and wine. - Set lower prices for light and non-alcoholic beer and wine. - Evaluate servers on total sales including non-alcoholic products. - Serve alcohol-free drinks in containers easily distinguishable from alcoholic drinks. - 5.
+Train all staff - Check that your staff have valid server training certification. - Meet regularly (weekly, every two weeks) with all staff to identify and address problems, recognize good work, and reinforce your house policies. - Provide all staff with a copy of the establishment's house policies. - Pay staff for training time. - Keep an incident log of problem situations. - Regularly review the incident log with all staff. - Prohibit drinking on the job by all staff and managers. - Post a list of emergency numbers in a prominent place. - Ensure staff know procedures in case of an emergency. - 6.
+Adopt a safe transportation plan - Identify and rank transportation options. - Confirm necessary arrangements with outside companies. - Advertise your program.